ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

 We show that with our method we can mimic the behaviour of discrete UOT for any neural Monge map estimator.
-This also seamlessly integrates with the _OT Flow Matching_ (OT-FM) framework as shown in the following.
+This also seamlessly integrates with the _OT Flow Matching_ (OT-FM) framework as shown above.

 </br>